 Learn moreSignificant investments in the Yukon’s electricity system are needed to support the integration of more intermittent renewables, like solar.
 We are advancing grid improvements to support this increase and are planning to implement a large capital program over the coming years to meet these demands.
 At the same time, we need…

-Learn moreProgress is underway on the new grid-scale battery storage system located at Robert Service Way in Whitehorse.
-Once complete, the new battery storage system will help Yukon Energy meet peak demands for electricity during the winter and improve the reliability of the Yukon grid.
-The battery site is located on Kwanlin Dün First Nation Settlement Land that has…
+Learn moreProgress is underway on the new grid-scale battery energy storage system located in Whitehorse.
+Almost all major equipment and infrastructure is now installed on location, except for the batteries which are expected to arrive in 2025.
+Once complete, the battery storage system will help Yukon Energy meet peak demands for electricity during the winter and improve reliability.
+A new transmission…

-Learn moreBuying power from the Atlin Hydro Expansion project will increase the amount of dependable renewable hydroelectricity available in Yukon to meet winter peaks for power and growing demands for clean energy.
-The project is expected to add 8 megawatts of dependable capacity to Yukon’s grid.
-That’s about the same as increasing the…
+Learn moreIn the future, buying power from the Atlin Hydro Expansion project would increase the amount of dependable renewable electricity available in Yukon to meet winter peaks for power and growing demands for energy.
+The project has the potential to add 8 megawatts of dependable capacity to Yukon’s grid.
+That’s about the same as…

-Learn more2024 update We submitted our Project Proposal to YESAB in May of 2024.
+Learn more2025 update We submitted our Project Proposal to YESAB in May of 2024.
 Our Proposal is available on the YESAB website here.
-In December of 2024, we received our air emissions permit from the Government of Yukon, which will take effect January 1, 2025.
-Why do we need an air emissions…
+In December of 2024, we received our air emissions permit from the Government of Yukon, which took effect January 1, 2025.
+Why do we need an air emissions permit?
+We…

 Learn moreYukon Energy is upgrading its distribution system in Dawson City.
 Work has been completed for 2024 and will resume in spring of 2025.
 Why do we need to do this?
 We know that demand for electricity in Dawson is growing.
 As the second fastest-growing community in the Yukon, the addition…